cooperwfloyd/next-boilerplate/readme.md

 ### Pages

-The `/pages` directory contains all of the project's page files as well as global `_app` and `_document` files.
-Only the page itself should be included here and not any additional files such as components or assets.
+The `pages` directory contains all of the project's page files as well as global `_app` and `_document` files.
+Only the page itself and any page-specific CSS files should be included here and not any additional files such as components or assets.

+#### Routing

+Next.JS has built-in routing based on how you name your file.
+Below are examples in this project of how specific and dynamic routes are generated.
+These routes are specified per sub-directory in the `pages` directory, so any routes placed further down the tree will override any previous routes.

+- **High specificity:** The `pages` directory includes an `index` file, which will match the home page (ex. `/`).
+- **Medium specificity:** The `pages` directory also includes an `[id]` file that will match any routes other than the `index` page directly inside the directory (ex. `/sample-page`).
+- **Low specificity:** The `pages` directory also includes a `[...id]` file that will match any routes other than the `index` page in any sub-directories (ex. `/sample-page/sub-page`).
+- **Catch-all specificity:** If you want a universal catch-all route (matches `/`, `/sample-page`, `sample-page/sub-page`, use the `[[...id]]` convention to name your file.
+This file will override all of the above routes and Next.JS will crash if you attempt to use any other routes in a directory with this route.

 ### Static Files